chand1012/doggobot/README.md

 # doggobot
-Finds images of dogs on Imgur and posts to Twitter with link to photo.
+Finds images on Imgur based on given criteria and posts to Twitter with specified text.